 You may be a little nervous to wash them with only water.
 Use salt or baking soda instead of dish soap.
 Scrub gently with salt or baking soda.

-Rotate the drying position especially attached with a dish drying mat since the mold likely grows.
+Rotate the drying position especially attached with a dish drying mat since the mold is likely to grow.

 Other Tips For Japanese Wooden Sake Ware